Welcome to PayPal!

 - Your errors in making a transaction (for example, mistyping an amount of money that you are sending or sending a payment to the wrong person).

 If you provide us your mobile phone number, you agree that PayPal and its affiliates may contact you at that number, using autodialed or prerecorded message calls or text messages to: (i) service your PayPal branded accounts, (ii) investigate or prevent fraud, or (iii) collect a debt.
 We will not use autodialed or prerecorded message calls or texts to contact you for marketing purposes unless we receive your prior consent.
 We may share your mobile phone number with service providers with whom we contract to assist us with the activities listed above, but will not share your mobile phone number with third parties for their own purposes without your consent.
 You do not have to agree to receive autodialed or prerecorded message calls or texts to your mobile phone number in order to use and enjoy the products and services offered by PayPal.
-You can decline to receive autodialed or prerecorded message calls or texts to your mobile phone number in several ways, including, in your PayPal account settings at www.paypal.com.br, or by contacting Customer Service online through the PayPal Help Center or by calling 0800 047 4482.
+You can decline to receive autodialed or prerecorded message calls or texts to your mobile phone number in several ways, including, in your PayPal account settings at www.paypal.com.br, by contacting Customer Service online through the PayPal Help Center, by calling 0800 047 4482, or by replying STOP to a message.
 However, we may still call you directly using other means if we need to speak with you.

 PayPal may communicate with you about your PayPal account and the PayPal services electronically.
 You will be considered to have received a communication from us, if it’s delivered electronically, 24 hours after the time we post it to our website or email it to you.
 The communications mentioned in the section are not marketing messages, which will only be sent as long as you agree to receive them in accordance with our Privacy Statement.